Start Your Mississippi LLC

 if your business name is available in Mississippi!

-Limited Liability Companies are governed by an operating agreement.
+LLCs are governed by an operating agreement, (more on that in step 4!).
 In Mississippi (as in other states as well), you might not be personally liable for the company’s liabilities and debts if you set up the company correctly.
 It’s always advised to consult a lawyer once your LLC is set up to make sure your LLC maintenance is in order.

 How To Form a Mississippi LLC in 6 Steps